 One of the easiest ways to save energy around the house is by purchasing energy-efficient appliances.
-Be sure to recycle your old ones, though, because they’re mostly made up of metal.
+Be sure to recycle your old ones, though, because they’re mostly made of easily recyclable metal.

 Large Appliances Recycling Preparation

-- In the case of older air conditioners, freezers, and refrigerators, you’ll need to confirm whether the recycler removes Freon.
-If not, you’ll need to contact a professional for Freon removal.
+2. In the case of older air conditioners, freezers, and refrigerators, you’ll need to confirm whether the recycler removes Freon, the coolant used in most appliances.
+If not, you’ll need to contact a professional to do the Freon removal before recycling.

-- If you’re getting rid of a still-working product that is less than five years old, consider donating it.
-Habitat for Humanity operates ReStore locations throughout the U.S. that sell building supplies to raise money for new houses, and they will often accept newer, working appliances.
+4. If you’re getting rid of a still-working product, consider donating it.
+Habitat for Humanity, for example, operates ReStore locations throughout the U.S. that sell building supplies to raise money for new houses, and they will often accept newer, working appliances.
+Sopme Goodwill and the Salvation Army locations also accept large appliances.

-- If you need to transport the appliance to the curb or a truck, use a dolly.
-Large appliances are far too heavy for one person to carry.
+6. If you need to transport the appliance to the curb or a truck, use a dolly.
+Large appliances are too heavy for one person to carry.

-Find an organization near you that accepts large appliances using our Recycling Locator.
+Find an organization near you that accepts large appliances using Eartb911’s Recycling Locator.

 Why Recycle Large Appliances

-- Steel (the most recycled material in the U.S.) makes up 75 percent of the average appliance, and home appliances account for 10 percent of steel recycled in the U.S. each year.
+• Steel, which is the most recycled material in the U.S., makes up 75 percent of the average appliance.
+Home appliances account for 10 percent of steel recycled in the U.S. each year.

-- Refrigerators and air conditioners use fluorocarbons to chill air, and chlorofluorocarbons (CFCs) are a leading contributor to ozone depletion.
-CFCs are released from a trashed refrigerator but will be safely processed by a recycler.
+• Refrigerators and air conditioners use fluorocarbons to chill air, and chlorofluorocarbons (CFCs) are a leading contributor to ozone depletion.
+CFCs, including Freon, can escape from a trashed refrigerator but will be safely processed by a recycler.

 Find Recycling Guides for Other Materials